 Learning, healing, and connecting through art

-Youth Art Therapy is a program designed to help youth discover and connect with their identities through artistic self-expression in a safe, non-judgemental environment.
+Youth Expressive Arts is a program designed to help youth discover and connect with their identities through artistic self-expression in a safe, non-judgmental environment.
 Today’s world may seem confusing to many adolescents, one in which trying to find any semblance of a “true self” may appear difficult.
 Low Entropy believes that engaging in art while having fun with peers will help to lighten the load and serve as a means to self-discovery.
 As a creative medium, art provides an opportunity to try on different identities to see which ideas resonate.
 Your imagination is the only limit.

-Youth Art Therapy is free and accessible to all because of the generosity of our donors.
+Youth Expressive Arts is free and accessible to all because of the generosity of our donors.